Hamza417/Inure/README.md

 also, not allowed to use any asset of the app in any _other_ projects.
 However, the app uses icons available on [Material Icons Library](https://fonts.google.com/icons?icon.style=Rounded&icon.set=Material+Icons) which are available under various open source licenses, so if need be, they can be downloaded from there.

+Assets here refers to any graphics in both raster and vector form that are unique to Inure or represents app's identity in some way including icons and animated vector files mustn't be replicated to other projects without any prior permission.
+Any "Fair Use" is permissible/allowed.